-This trip is designed so that we can take people off the buses, off the highways and into the countryside of rugged America.
-So we have bought and modified our cars and equipment to suit our needs.
+This trip is designed to give you just that experience, we take people off the tour buses, off the highways and into the countryside of rugged America.

-This trip will make it possible for us as travelers to:
+This trip will make it possible for you as a traveler to:

-– Get off the grid and off the beaten path.
+– Travel the south west off the beaten path.

 – Travel long distances off paved roads.

-– Cross over several mountain passes over 13000ft off-road on old railroad trails.
+– Cross over mountain passes on 4×4 trails and old railroad trails.

 – See ghost towns and historic old cities.

 – Experience America as only the locals can.

 – Sleep underneath a clear Milky-way with no light pollution.